PPT PPTX ODP POT ppsx

 Unlock PPTX using Python

-Build your own Python apps to remove passwords from PowerPoint and decrypt presentations files using server-side APIs.
+Build Python applications that remove passwords and write protection from PowerPoint presentation files using server-side APIs.

-Removing Write Protection from PPTX Presentation using Python
+Remove Write Protection from a PPTX Presentation with Python

-How to Remove Password From PPTX via Python
+How to Remove a Password from PPTX with Python

 These are the steps to remove protection from PPTX files.